 The divers and their support teams adjust pretty quickly to the vocal distortion, but it can still make communication tricky—especially when accents are involved.
 “A helium Geordie [a native of Newcastle] from the northeast of England in a team with a South African and a Belgian makes communicating quite a challenge,” Tweddle says.
 Tweddle, an affable, 39-year-old former police diver with a shaved head that takes on a gray cast by the end of a job, is the Geordie in the above scenario.
 Support vessels are usually equipped with a kind of descrambler for when the divers need to be in constant communication with the onboard support team, but the equipment is notoriously unreliable, and many dive supervisors choose not to use it.

 When it’s time to enter the chamber (Hovey calls it the “house”), the divers pass through a tight, circular hatch at one end, like one might see on an old submarine, that closes with a “tunk.”
 The hatch is sealed, and even though they’re on a boat, just feet from support crew and fresh air, the divers might as well be on the International Space Station.
 Even farther actually: It takes about 3.5 hours for an astronaut to make it back from space.
 Saturation divers have to decompress for days at minimum.
 On a dive early in his career, when Hovey was on a job at a depth of 700 feet, he learned that his wife had miscarried.
 It would have taken him 11 days of decompression to exit the chamber.
-They needed his salary (not surprisingly, saturation divers are well-compensated, up to $1,400 per day), so his wife told him to finish the job.
+They needed his income (not surprisingly, the financial incentive is high in this line of work—saturation diver salaries pay up to $1,400 per day), so his wife told him to finish the job.

 The layouts of saturation systems differ from company to company, vessel to vessel, and oil field to oil field.
 Generally, the North Sea facilities tend to be slightly roomier, thanks to strict regulations, but that’s not to say they are in any way spacious; they are even the mildest claustrophobe’s worst nightmare.
 For Tweddle, entering that first hatch puts the him in a miniscule round room known as the “wet pot.”
 It is used to transfer the divers to the diving bell through a hatch in the ceiling—and it’s also the bathroom, with a tiny metal sink, toilet (more on that later), and showerhead.
 Through the wet pot, another hatch leads to the living space, where there is just enough room for four to six seats around a removable aluminum table.
 In other words, for up to six weeks, the divers will spend their waking hours either under hundreds of feet of water on the ocean floor or squeezed into an area the size of a booth at Applebee’s.